rust-lang/rust-wiki-backup/Proposal-for-unifying-traits-and-interfaces.md

 ## A real example of how we could use traits

-In middle::typeck::infer (henceforth "infer"), there's a `combine` interface, and impls of that interface for the three "type combiners" `lub`, `sub`, and `glb`.
-Each of these impls is required to implement all of the methods in the `combine` interface, even though some of the implementations are identical in two (or in all three!) of the .
-The way that infer deals with this now is that for each method `foo` that has identical implementations, there's an out-of-line method `super_foo`.
+In the `middle::typeck::infer` module (henceforth "infer"), there's a `combine` interface, and implementations of that interface for the three "type combiners" `lub`, `sub`, and `glb`.
+All three `impl`s are required to implement all of the methods in the `combine` interface, even though some of the implementations are identical in two (or in all three!) of the type combiners.
+Right now, "infer" deals with this by defining an out-of-line method `super_foo` for each method `foo` for which there are multiple identical implementations.

-For example, here's how it works for the `modes` method.
-This is all code taken directly from infer.
-In fact, there are **nine** methods in infer that are this way.
-I'm just picking `modes` as a representative example.
+For example, here's what it looks like for the `modes` method.
+In fact, there are **nine** methods in infer that are this way -- `modes` is just a representative example.

 ```
 iface combine {